metinsenturk/gatsby-starter-grommet-file/content/blog/working-with-linq/index.md

 If these three lines (`using` statements) aren't at the top of the file, our program will not compile.

 Now that you have all of the references that you'll need, consider what constitutes a deck of cards.
 Commonly, a deck of playing cards has four suits, and each suit has thirteen values.
 Normally, you might consider creating a `Card` class right off the bat and populating a collection of `Card` objects by hand.
 With LINQ, you can be more concise than the usual way of dealing with creating a deck of cards.
 Instead of creating a `Card` class, you can create two sequences to represent suites and ranks, respectively.
-You'll create a really simple pair of [*iterator methods*](../iterators.md#enumeration-sources-with-iterator-methods) that will generate the ranks and suits as <xref:System.Collections.Generic.IEnumerable%601>s of strings:
+You'll create a really simple pair of that will generate the ranks and suits as <xref:System.Collections.Generic.IEnumerable%601>s of strings:

 ```csharp
 // Program.cs